Water Softener Low Pressure

 Incorrect System Sizing

 The size of your water softener should be according to the amount of water you need daily.
-Calculate your water usage by counting your family members and amount of water needed per person.
-Then multiply it with the hardness level of your water.
+Calculate your water usage by counting your family members and the amount of water needed per person.
+Then multiply it by the hardness level of your water.
 The grains you get are the capacity of your water softener.
-A normal person uses 80- gallons a day.
-In Canada if you are living in an area where water hardness is 10, a house of 4 people will need 4*80*10= 3200 GPG a day.
-So your water filter should be according to this capacity.
+A normal person uses 80 gallons a day.

 Age Of The Water Softener

-How Fix Water Softener Low Pressure Issue
+How to Fix a Water Softener Low Pressure Issue?

 If you have diagnosed your low water pressure problem and the reasons behind it, look at the following solutions to the specific problems.